it-at-m/policy-as-code/README.md

     policy-path: default.yaml
 ```

+This policy is also proposed in the [/it-at-m/oss-repository-en-template/](https://github.com/it-at-m/oss-repository-en-template/blob/main/.github/workflows/build.yaml).

 ## False Positives

 If you discover a "false positive" for license compliance checks for a specific library, feel free to open a PR whichs adds the library [to the ignore list](https://github.com/it-at-m/policy-as-code/blob/main/default.yaml#L24).
 Please also include a comment for why this is a "false positive".